How does AER’s Child Care Assistance Program work?

 What is the Quick Assist Program?

 AER’s most powerful program.
-Company Commanders or First Sergeants can approve financial assistance up to $2,000.
-85% of eligible requests can be met by the chain of command through the Quick Assist Program.
-Last year, 8,000 Soldiers received over $10 million in financial assistance from their chain of command.
-Give leadership the opportunity to help, talk to your chain of command.
+Company commanders or first sergeants can approve financial assistance up to $2,000.
+Eighty-five percent of eligible requests can be met by the chain of command through the Quick Assist Program.
+Last year, 8,000 Soldiers received over $10 million in financial assistance from their chains of command.
+Give leadership the opportunity to help — talk to your chain of command.

 Is financial counseling a prerequisite to receive AER assistance?

-Army Community Services (ACS) provides financial counseling with accredited financial counselors through the Financial Readiness Program (FRP).
+Army Community Services provides financial counseling with accredited financial counselors through the Financial Readiness Program.

 Although financial counseling is not a prerequisite to receiving AER assistance, many AER officers are also accredited financial counselors and can provide financial counseling or refer individuals to FRP.

 - Education expenses (AER provides scholarship assistance for spouses and children, however, AER does not provide zero-interest loans for education expenses)